microsoft/live-share-sdk/samples/javascript/03.live-canvas-demo/README.md

 Installs the latest node packages

+### `npm run build`

+Builds the app for production to the `dist` folder.\

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

 ### `npm run start`

 Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 Upon loading, if there is no `/#{id}` in the URL, it will create one and insert it into the URL.\
 You can copy this URL and paste it into new browser tabs to test Live Share using a local server.\

-### `npm run build`

-Builds the app for production to the `build` folder.\

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 ## Testing the app in Teams

 ### Create a ngrok tunnel to allow Teams to reach your tab app

 1. [Download ngrok](https://ngrok.com/download).
-2. Launch ngrok with port 8080.
+2. Launch ngrok with port 3000.
-   `ngrok http 8080 --host-header=localhost`
+   `ngrok http 3000 --host-header=localhost`
+3. In a second terminal, run `npm run start-https` (rather than the traditional `npm run start`)

 ### Create the app package to sideload into Teams